Picking the best areas of Dubai to stay for every type of traveller and every budget

 Also, look into some of the newer areas, Al Jaddaf is part of Bur Dubai and up-and-coming area where you will find brand new hotels at very reasonable prices near the Green Metro.

 On the opposite side of the city as you drive towards Abu Dhabi and after the Dubai Marina area is Ibn Battuta.
 You can find some better value properties here than in Dubai Marina – albeit the atmosphere is not the same but a short Metro ride home after a night out.
 This part of town would also be a good budget choice during Expo 2020.

 When it comes to what you actually get in Dubai for “Budget” you may be really pleasantly surprised to find most will include breakfast, Wi-Fi and even access to pools and fitness centres in their price.
 It depends on how many you want to share your room with!

 Hostels in Dubai

 - Bombay Backpackers DXB – enjoy the spectacular highlights of staying in JBR & The Walk in a wonderful central location offering great amenities.
 Superior & Deluxe dorms sleep between 6 to 12 in Male, female and mixed guests from 60 AED per night.
-Linen included and access to a swimming pool, laundry, shared common room with games and cooking facilities.
+Linen included, and access to an outdoor pool, laundry, shared common room with games and cooking facilities.

-- DXB Backpackers – High rise hostel accommodation close to the beach in JBR, offering private doubles and mixed dorm rooms.
-Your linen is included as well as pool & fitness centre access, Dorms from 70 AED, Privates from 120 AED.
+- DXB Backpackers – High-rise hostel accommodation close to the beach in JBR, offering private doubles and mixed dorm rooms.
+Your linen is included, as well as pool & fitness centre access, Dorms from 70 AED, and Privates from 120 AED.